jojhelfer/cmdlist.el/README.md

    `show-unused-newcmds` shows all the commands defined in the present file which are not being used.

+   `delete-unused-newcmds` does the same, and also offers to delete them.

 * Adding new commands

    `generate-and-add-cmd` queries for a new command definition and adds it to the present file or to the global command file (based on `cmdlist-add-to-file-default` and whether there's a prefix argument).